 (iii) Dosimetry equipment.

 (1) Except for low dose-rate remote afterloader sealed sources where the sealed source output or activity is determined by the manufacturer, the licensee shall have a calibrated dosimetry system available for use.
-To satisfy this requirement, one of the following two conditions shall be met .
+To satisfy this requirement, one of the following two conditions shall be met:

-(A) The system shall have been calibrated using a system or sealed source traceable to the National Institute of Standards and Technology (NIST) and published protocols accepted by nationally recognized bodies; or by a calibration laboratory accredited by the American Association of Physicists in Medicine (AAPM).
-The calibration shall have been performed within the previous two years and after any servicing that may have affected system calibration .
+(A) the system shall have been calibrated using a system or sealed source traceable to the National Institute of Standards and Technology (NIST) and published protocols accepted by nationally recognized bodies; or by a calibration laboratory accredited by the American Association of Physicists in Medicine (AAPM).
+The calibration shall have been performed within the previous two years and after any servicing that may have affected system calibration; or

-(B) The system shall have been calibrated within the previous four years.
+(B) the system shall have been calibrated within the previous four years.
 Eighteen to 30 months after that calibration, the system shall have been intercompared with another dosimetry system that was calibrated within the past 24 months by NIST or by a calibration laboratory accredited by the AAPM.
-The results of the intercomparison shall have indicated that the calibration factor of the licensee's system had not changed by more than 2.0%.
+The results of the intercomparison shall have indicated that the calibration factor of the licensee's system had not changed by more than two percent .
 The licensee may not use the intercomparison result to change the calibration factor.
 When intercomparing dosimetry systems to be used for calibrating sealed sources for therapeutic unit, the licensee shall use a comparable unit with beam attenuators or collimators, as applicable, and sealed sources of the same radionuclide as the sealed source used at the licensee's facility.

 (2) The licensee shall have available for use a dosimetry system for spot check output measurements, if such measurements are required by this section.
 To satisfy this requirement, the system may be compared with a system that has been calibrated in accordance with paragraph (1) of this subsection.
 This comparison shall have been performed within the previous year and after each servicing that may have affected system calibration.
 The spot check system may be the same system used to meet the requirements of paragraph (1) of this subsection.

-(3) The licensee shall retain a record of each calibration, intercomparison, and comparison of dosimetry equipment in accordance with subsection (www) of this section for inspection by the agency.
+(3) The licensee shall retain a record of each calibration, intercomparison, and comparison of dosimetry equipment in accordance with subsection (xxx) of this section for inspection by the department .
 The record shall include the following:

 (A) complete date of the calibration including the month, day, and year;